-Learn some fun facts about Milan to better understand what you see and experience.
+Learn some fun facts about Milan to better understand what you see and experience in the Italian city.

 Here are a few more fun facts about Milan you should know to get a better understanding of the city.

 1. Milan has the most skyscrapers in Italy.

 2. When Napoleon came to these lands, he created the Kingdom of Italy and was crowned King in the Milan Cathedral in 1805, when the city was declared capital of the kingdom.

 3. During the Austrian rule of Milan, the city became the focal point of opera.
 Mozart gave three premier performances from the stage of the Teatro Regio Ducal.